Lonesome Figures

 Jess touched Callum's wrist, just briefly, adjusting past him to reach a cloth from the rack, or seeming to.
 Mo's eye went there without his permission.
 He set his cup down on the counter, carefully, aligning it with the edge the way he always did without knowing why, and looked at the floor.

 When the man stood, it was without ceremony.
-He rewound his scarf with practised efficiency, pulled on his gloves one finger at a time, and carried his plate and mug to the counter with the careful deliberateness of someone who had been raised to clean up after himself and never stopped.
+He rewound his scarf with practised efficiency, pulled on his gloves one finger at a time, and folded his napkin into a neat square beside the plate he hadn't eaten from.
+Then he carried what he could to the counter with the careful deliberateness of someone who had been raised to clean up after himself and never stopped.

 "Sorry to keep you," he said.
 His voice was mild and unhurried, the voice of someone long accustomed to apologising for taking up space.